ebuchman/blog/content/posts/properties-of-money.md

 draft: false
 ---

-It is the duty of every philosopher of money to at some point venture into the muck of the notorious "three properties", and see if they can't make space for some light.
+It is perhaps inevitable that every philosopher of money will venture at some point into the muck of the notorious "three properties", trying to make space for some light.
 Unfortunately, many such ventures seem to reuslt in obnoxious arguments as to why one or the other of the properties is the most important feature of money.
 We refuse to show the complex institution of money this level of disrespect.
 Instead we seek to honour each of the properties